Home

 #8000yearold #cranium #Minnesota #River

-A partial cranium from practically 8,000 years in the past that was discovered by two kayakers in a river final summer season will be returned to Native American officials in Minnesota
+A partial skull from practically 8,000 years ago that was found by two kayakers in a river last summer season might be returned to Native American officers in Minnesota

 • 3 min read